Well, second best day.

 - Free CDN

 A Content Delivery Network (CDN) is a group of globally-distributed servers which helps improve your website speed and security, allowing for your webpages and content to load faster.
 Most web traffic today is channeled through CDNs.
+This just means that your blog is guaranteed to load fast.

 - Free SSL Certificate